DanielOchoa1214/DanielOchoa1214/README.md

 # Hi!
 I'm Daniel Ochoa

 ## 💫 About Me:
-I'm a passionate and driven systems engineering student at Escuela Colombiana de Ingenieria Julio Garavito with a strong interest in software and web development. with a strong basis in algorithms, Scrum work techniques, and object-oriented programming.
+I'm a passionate and driven systems engineer from Escuela Colombiana de Ingenieria Julio Garavito with a strong interest in software and web development and a strong basis in algorithms, Scrum work techniques, and object-oriented programming.

 My skills span across various technologies, including Java Spring Boot for backend development.
-I also have experience with Angular, CSS, HTML, Vanilla JavaScript, and Java Spring for creating engaging user interfaces.
-Throughout my academic journey, I've been honing my skills in problem-solving and algorithm design to create efficient and scalable solutions.
+I also have experience with React, Angular, CSS, HTML, Vanilla JavaScript, and Java Spring for creating engaging user interfaces.
+Throughout my journey, I've been honing my skills in problem-solving and algorithm design to create efficient and scalable solutions.

 Visit my repositories listed below to browse a variety of personal projects and class assignments.
 You can contact me at danochoa1412@gmail.com if you're interested in interacting or working together.